-You may have seen the advertisements for Merck’s Gardasil vaccine encouraging young women to protect themselves against cervical cancer, or admonishing parents for not vaccinating their children early enough.
+In the mid-2000s, Merck ran advertising campaigns for their Gardasil vaccine encouraging young women to protect themselves against cervical cancer, or admonishing parents for not vaccinating their children early enough.
 These ads tout the life-saving potential of Gardasil as “the only cervical cancer vaccine.”

 Even before Gardasil was first approved, Merck was marketing it as a cervical cancer vaccine rather than a way to protect against HPV.
 Gottlieb attended a continuing education session for doctors who specialize in gynecological pathologies, funded by pharmaceutical companies including Merck.
 During the session, doctors were asked, “Wouldn’t it be great if there was a vaccine to prevent cervical cancer from HPV?”